School of Computing. Dublin City University.

 Q-value of stupid action = rstupid + γ maxclever Q(y,b)

 Q-learning pushes the limits of stimulus-response behaviour.
 By associating x with y (and y with z and so on) it shows how an apparently "stimulus-response" agent can behave as if it has a past and future.

 The whole trend of modern behaviour-based AI is to push the limits of what stimulus-response can do before postulating more complex models (though we all agree that more complex models are needed eventually).
-See Discussion of Stimulus-Response in PhD.
+See Discussion of Stimulus-Response.